-On a seasonally-adjusted quarter-on-quarter basis, economic growth gathered momentum, rising to 1.5% in Q2, following the previous period's 1.1% increase.
+On an annual basis, economic growth moderated to 4.5% in Q3, following the previous period's 19.9% growth.

-The LatinFocus panel projects the economy to grow 5.8% in 2021, which is up 0.1 percentage points from last month’s forecast.
-For 2022, the panel sees GDP growth at 3.0%.
+FocusEconomics panelists project the economy to expand 2.9% in 2022, which is down 0.1 percentage points from last month’s forecast.
+In 2023, they see GDP growth waning to 2.2%.

 Mexico - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||6.87||-0.24 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial